HaleyColgateKottler/haleycolgatekottler.github.io/outreach.md

 Coordinator, problem writer and grader for the Mega Math Meet at UW-Madison, 2022-present.

-Coordinator for Undergraduate Gender Minorities in Math at Wisconsin, Fall 2023 - Spring 2025.
+Coordinator for UGMMAW, Fall 2023 - Spring 2025.
 We are the undergraduate chapter of the AWM at UW-Madison.

 Student representative for the Graduate Program Committee at UW-Madison, Fall 2022 - Spring 2024.